RodrigoMaroto/AdventOfCode/solutions/2024/day_04/README.md

 Today we have a traditional word search puzzle and a slightly different version for Part 2.

 ## Part 1
-In this first part, we have to search the word `XMAS` in a matrix that can be appear horizontal, vertical, diagonal, written backwards, or even overlapping other words.
+In this first part, we have to search for the word `XMAS` in a matrix that can appear horizontally, vertically, diagonally, written backwards, or even overlapping other words.

-First of all to handle the input, I transformed it into a matrix of characters.
-Additionally, when I need to do checks regarding adjacent elements in a matrix I like to add a sort of outer layer (in this case I will use `"."`), to be able to forget about boundary checks.
+First, to handle the input, I transformed it into a matrix of characters.
+Additionally, when I need to do checks regarding adjacent elements in a matrix, I like to add a sort of outer layer (in this case, I will use `"."`) to forget about boundary checks.
 ```py
 class Solution(StrSplitSolution):
     def part_1(self) -> int: